by Bryan Dornan

 - He noted that people who have capital have not been affected by the increased regulations.
 Trump said that people like him can borrow money, but there are many small companies and business owners that cannot borrow from banks.

 - Trump has said that there are some parts of the law that he will embrace.
 One of them is to increase the transparency of the credit rating companies and to better regulate derivative products.
 These issues were at the center of the entire financial crisis.
+Whether we are talking about bad credit or home loans with zero down-payment, expect to see expanded guidelines in 2017.

 - Trump also has noted that he may want to prevent the CFPB from issuing final rules that outlaw mandatory arbitration agreements in many types of financial services.